erjseals/tools-n-scripts/README.md

 * disable breakpoints : disable
 * (In tui) switch through previously used commands : ctrl + p & ctrl + n

+## Windows / Linux Time Issue

+Force Linux to use local time:

+`timedatectl set-local-rtc 1 --adjust-system-clock`

+To check current settings, run:

+`timedatectl`

+If you see “RTC in local TZ: yes”, Linux is set to use the local time zone instead of UTC.
+The command warns you that this mode is not fully supported and can cause some problems when changing between time zones and with daylight savings time.
+However, this mode is probably better supported than the UTC option in Windows.
+If you dual-boot with Windows, Windows will handle daylight savings time for you.

+To undo the first command:

+`timedatectl set-local-rtc 0 --adjust-system-clock`